-The Total Exposure Quotients (which must be \leq 1) are calculated, in accordance with mathematical formulas specified in the ICNIRP Guidelines, in order assess the cumulative effect of emissions from multiple transmitters.
-The quotients in this report are calculated from the Adjusted Levels rather than from the Measured Levels, in order to account for total potential public exposure under maximum traffic conditions.
+The Total Exposure Quotients (which must be \leq 1) are calculated in accordance with mathematical formulas specified in the ICNIRP Guidelines to assess the cumulative effect of emissions from multiple transmitters.
+The quotients in this report are calculated from the Adjusted Levels rather than from the Measured Levels to account for total potential public exposure under maximum traffic conditions.

 The two quotients are as follows: